Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 The more they tried to talk Wilde out of it, the more and more he seemed to transform from a Marine with a (to Bruuk’s understanding) reluctant relationship with his Navy, into a salty sea-man who would *not* anger the gods.

-"Okay...fine.
+"Okay... fine.
 I *get* that we’re not going to do a spacewalk.
 But we *are* re-christening this ship, goddamnit.

 "By calling on a non-Christian god."
 Moj buzzed lengthily.
 He seemed to find that very funny indeed.